SCRC New Planning Scheme Project

 high rise = over 6 storeys

-The draft new 2024 Planning Scheme is due to be submitted to the State Government (step 4) mid 2023 for the first round of State Government Interest checks.
+The draft new 2024 Planning Scheme was submitted to the State Government in November 2023 for the first round of State Government Interest checks.

-The next round of Public Consultation (step 5) will include much more detail and is due late 2023 to early 2024.
+The next round of Public Consultation (step 5) will include much more detail and is due lthe 2nd half of 2024.

 MTAG will continue to monitor the progress and let people know when and how they can participate in the future